 It’s easier for anyone to achieve high efficiency on $50 — $100 daily spend.
-Scaling it to $5k or $50k per day is a pro game.
+Scaling Facebook ads to $50k per day is a pro game.

 You might have heard or being told by some random gurus on the internet to “Just create $5 or $10 dollar campaigns and keep your budget low to get high efficiency.”
 Well, the guru is not completely wrong but it’s quite unrealistic to scale to $50k per day with this strategy and maintain the same efficiency.